JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali

+... 'you' are 'bout to "FEEL" the "WRATH" of a "MENACE" ...
+I HIT 'em UP ..!
+I AM TRUTH ..!
+I AM PUREHEART ..!
+I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT MOST ATTENTIVE FOR G_D TO CRY FOR 'me' ...

+“ ...
+MY CONSCIENCE WON'T LET ME GO SHOOT MY BROTHER ..!
+OR SOME "DARKER" PEOPLE ..!
+OR SOME "POOR" "HUNGRY" "PEOPLE IN THE "MUD" for big powerful ameriQa ..!” 'he' said AT "THE TIME".
+“AND SHOOT "THEM" for WHAT ..?
+"THEY" NEVER CALLED ME "NIGGER" ..!
+"THEY" NEVER LYNCHED 'me' !
+"THEY" DIDN'T PUT NO "DOGS ON 'me'" ..!
+"THEY DIDN'T "ROB 'me' ...
+OF "MY NATIONALITY" "RAPE" AND "KILL" MY "MOTHER" MY "FATHER" ..!
+SHOOT "THEM" FOR WHAT ..?
+HOW CAN I SHOOT "THEM" "POOR PEOPLE" ..?
+JUST TAKE 'me' TO JAIL ..! ... ”

+Cassius Marcellus Clay, Muhammad Ali

+YOU NEVER "STAND UP" for 'me' WHY SHOULD I "STAND UP" for 'you' ..!

+TRUTH.
+ACCEPT NO IMITATION ..!
+TRUTH ..!

+www.theatlantic.com/news/archive/2016/06/muhammad-ali-vietnam/485717/

+... 'you' won't even STAND UP FOR 'me' HERE AT HOME and 'you' WANT 'me' TO GO OVER 'there' AND KILL the 'yellow' 'man' for 'you' ..?

 IF YOU HAVE A SOUL ...

 THEN POST TRUTH PUBLICLY beCAUSE "THE WORLD IS WATCHING" ...